-Gunshots fired in Thai capital, no one hurt

-BANGKOK (AP) - Police in Thailand say multiple gunshots have been fired into the air by a man in the middle of the capital Bangkok.
+Man surrenders after firing many shots into air in Bangkok

+He said the suspect surrendered and agreed to accompany police to their station.

+The man was reported to have fired 20-40 shots during the incident lasting more than six hours in a residential neighborhood with small shops, many selling sporting goods, next to Chulalongkorn University.

-Emergency rescue services say no one has been hurt.
-Thai media report that police have cleared the area around the building where the man is, and family members are trying to convince him to surrender.
+Police had cleared the area around the building and Thai media reported a family member was brought in to try to convince him to surrender.

-The shooting was reported to have started at about 4 a.m.
-Friday in a residential neighborhood with small shops, and the situation remained unresolved six hours later.

-It comes less than a week after a shooting rampage in northern Thailand by a soldier who killed 29 people.
+Last Saturday, a Thai soldier angered over a land dispute killed his commanding officer and the officer’s mother-in-law before stealing more weapons and heading to the Terminal 21 Korat mall in Nakhon Ratchasima.

+He holed up there for several hours before security forces killed him, ending the rampage in which he killed 29 people in Thailand’s largest mass shooting.

 Sign up for Daily Newsletters